craigpastro/pgfga/README.md

 [SpiceDB](https://github.com/authzed/spicedb),
 [Warrent](https://github.com/warrant-dev/warrant), and others have done.

 This is a WIP.
-There is no documentation.
-There are no tests.
-There are no validations.
+There is no documentation and there are no validations.
 There are plans to add these things, and a bunch more.
 See the "roadmap" below.
 Please help out if you are interested!

 ## Usage